yehezkielgunawan/yehezkielgunawan/README.md

 ### Hi there 👋
-I'm Yehezkiel Gunawan, and I'm a frontend programmer.
+I'm Yehezkiel Gunawan, and I'm a frontend programmer. <br>
-Check out my profile web at [yehezkielgunawan123.vercel.app](https://yehezkielgunawan123.vercel.app) 🌱 Currently learn Next JS
+Check out my profile web at [yehezkielgunawan123.vercel.app](https://yehezkielgunawan123.vercel.app) <br>
+🌱 Currently learn Next JS <br>
-🔭 Currently working on my "receh" or "iseng" project
+🔭 Currently working on my "receh" or "iseng" project <br>
-⚡ Fun fact: I dislike styling the web even I'm a frontend programmer, LOL
+⚡ Fun fact: I dislike styling the web even I'm a frontend programmer, LOL <br>

 <!--
 **yehezkielgunawan/yehezkielgunawan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.